 The Flood Control District started the ALERT system in 1980 after the late-1970s floods.
 Gages were first placed to monitor the major rivers, then later installed on District dams and flood control structures.
 After the 1993 floods, the District started placing more gages in smaller washes and upstream of unbridged road crossings.
 In addition to operating the ALERT system, the District also provides information for several local Flood Warning Plans, and provides information to the Maricopa County Department of Transportation Flooded Roadway Response Program.

 Currently, the District has 313 automatic rain gages, 175 automatic stream gages and 36 automatic weather stations at 354 ALERT Stations located throughout Maricopa and neighboring counties.

 In addition to the automated gages, the District partners with a Web-based collaborative network of volunteer weather observers - Rainlog.org.
 Flood hazards are a statewide concern, and Rainlog.org is a place where citizens from all over Arizona can help record rainfall.
 These observations provide useful data to many types of users, including K-12 educators, water resource managers and scientists.
-If you would like to join this statewide volunteer observer network, please visit the Rainlog.org Web site or e-mail Steve Waters, the District's Volunteer Observer Coordinator.
+If you would like to join this statewide volunteer observer network, please visit the Rainlog.org Web site.